Paul Callaway: Works

 Callaway's works include The Great Organ of Washington Cathedral, recorded in 1974, An hymne of heavenly love, composed in the late-1930s while at St. Mark's Episcopal Church in Grand Rapids., and "Hark! the Glad Sound!" composed in December 1944 for the Cathedral Choral Society.

 Retirement and death

 Upon Callaway's retirement as the Cathedral's third organist and choirmaster in 1977, he was succeeded by assistant organist Richard Wayne Dirksen, the Canon Precentor.
 Washington Post music critic Paul Hume said of Callaway at the time, "It seems incontrovertible that he has had a larger influence on the musical life of this city than any other person".
-Callaway then served as organist and choirmaster at St. Paul's Episcopal Church in Washington.
+Callaway then served as organist and choirmaster at St. Paul’s Parish, K Street, in Washington.
 He was a member of the Church of the Ascension and Saint Agnes in Washington, where his requiem was held following his death from cancer on March 21, 1995.
 A memorial tuba rank was installed on the organ of the Church of the Ascension and Saint Agnes in his memory.